Larrry85/larrryportfolio/README.md

 │   │   ├── projects.html # HTML file for the projects page
 │   │   └── resume.html   # HTML file for the resume page
 │   ├── js/               # Directory for JavaScript files
+│   │   ├── cvscripts.js    # JavaScript file for interactive features
-│   │   └── scripts.js    # JavaScript file for interactive features
+│   │   └── projectscript.js    # JavaScript file for interactive features
 ├── .gitignore            # Git ignore file to exclude certain files from version control ├── index.html            # Main HTML file that serves as the entry point of the website └── README.md             # Markdown file with project information and instructions